 UDER contributed to this research to raise awareness of the ongoing plight of Syrians and to inform policy change.
 While health actors, including UDER, have worked to fill the gaps in health care provision, the current approach to the crisis in Syria is inadequate.
 Urgent changes are needed to protect the right to health for populations in northwest Syria and ensure access for those who require medical care.

 This report reflects the SRH concerns of those living and working in northwest Syria.
 It establishes a record upon which policymakers, donors, and health actors, including humanitarian organizations, may rely in addressing the crisis of SRH in northwest Syria.
 It provides core recommendations for the United Nations Security Council, United Nations member states, donors, health actors, and the coordination architecture.
+The report is available in English, Arabic and Turkish.

 The Harim PHC Network, coordinated by Relief Experts Association (UDER) and supported by The World Health Organization (WHO) consists of 60 health facilities offering access to services of diverse complexity and according to capacity (in mobile units and primary health centres, among others).
 As part of the network activities, UDER procures medical equipment needed by 60 health facilities to ensure the availability of resources necessary to provide health services according to the standard protocols.
 This approach serves towards progressive development of a joint procurement, distribution and monitoring system.
 Partners supporting these health facilities participates in the technical evaluation of the equipment.
 After the equipment is delivered to the UDER’s warehouse in NWS, partners are contacted to receive the equipment and deliver them to health facilities.
 This video shows the equipment distribution process to the UOSSM organization, including checking, loading and paperwork.

+WHO, together with the Relief Experts Association (UDER) as implementing agency, has bolstered the provision of primary health care services in northwest Syria by rendering the facilities in the towns of Sarmada, Tarmanin, Daret Azza and Zarzour fully operational.
 During the project – supported by the United Nations Office for the Coordination of Humanitarian Affairs (UNOCHA) and its Syrian Cross-border Humanitarian Fund (SCHF) – 174,374 medical consultations were provided through the 4 health facilities (132% of the targeted 131,893), including for 98,064 internally displaced persons in the area.
 A total of 127,276 patients (equating over 159% of the targeted 80,000) were screened for temperature measurements.

 Thanks to a bespoke multi-donor funding approach, via ECHO, FCDO and USAID/BHA, WHO together with health partners, initiated an integrated service delivery network in Harim, Idleb Governorate to implement the EHSP by improving the capacity and coordinating the operations of participating health facilities with the overall specific objectives of increasing access to health services for displaced and host populations in the region and ensuring efficient service delivery.
 The Harim Network, coordinated by Relief Experts (UDER) with the support of WHO, consists of 60 health facilities.
 UDER recruits the network technical team of 8 technical staff, dedicated to follow up on a set of priority health areas and process related components covered by the Network (non-communicable diseases, reproductive health, community health, pharmaceuticals and stock management, infection prevention and control, health information system, referral, and complaint and feedback mechanisms).
 The team visits all 60 health facilities every month.
 In these visits, the technical team meets with the facility staff, checks the practices against the standard protocols and provides on-job coaching and training.
 This video highlights a field supervision visit to the PHC center in Kafr Arouq, supported by HIHFAD.